emqx/cloud-docs/en_US/deployments/vpc_peering.md

 ### Creating peering connection

-1. Log in to [EMQX Platform console](<https://cloud-intl.emqx.com/console>), go to the deployment details page, click the `+ VPC Peering Connection` button,  fill in the information
+1. Log in to [EMQX Cloud console](<https://cloud-intl.emqx.com/console>), go to the deployment details page, click the `+ VPC Peering Connection` button,  fill in the information
     * Project ID: GCP Project ID of your peering VPC
     * VPC Network Name :  Network Name of your peering VPC

    and record the information below:
     * VPC Network Name of deployment
     * CIDR of deployment
-    * Project ID of EMQX Platform
+    * Project ID of EMQX Cloud

    ![gcp_create_peering](./_assets/gcp_vpc_peering.png)